mateuszkowalke/.dotfiles/readme.md

 For ubuntu you might want to install shell extensions and pop os shell (note: use jammy_master branch).

+### Wallpapers in i3

+Setting wallpapers in i3 is done by set_wallpaper.sh script from Scripts repo.
+It expects properly named wallpaper files in ~/Pictures/wallpapers folder.
+Have a look at the script for details.
+Example files are:
+ - wallpaper--2560x1440.jpg
+ - wallpaper--primary.jpg

 ### Alacritty

 Alacritty is build from source for now.
 It's set as default terminal emulator for i3.

+Alacritty has been deprecated - using wezterm instead.

 ### Tmux